moechofe/lowresrmx/asset.dev/manual.md

     end if

 Will execute the list of `instruction...` if the above `expression` is true.
-An [expression](#expression) is evaluated as `true` if the result of the expression is different that `0` zero.
+An [expression](#expression) is evaluated as `true` if the result of the expression is different from 0.

 It's possible to have multiple `ELSE IF` blocks but a maximum of one `ELSE` block is authorized.

-Real example of a game that ask playre to guess a number:
+Real example of a game that asks the player to guess a number:

     again: print "guess the number"
     answer=rnd(100)